howerj/libforth/readme.md

 Stop processing any more command line options and treat all arguments after this as files to be executed, if there are any.

+* -V

+Print version and interpreter information and exit successfully.

 * file...